It is important to be aware of the notes listed below when buying one of our Reclaimed Doors.

 Doors must not be fitted to buildings where screeding, plastering or other wet trades are taking place, or are yet to take place.
 All completed wet work must be completely dried out.

-Low Modulus Neutral curing (LMN) silicone, compatible with edge sealants fro double glazed units, must be used for double glazed, leaded or encapsulated glass.
+Low Modulus Neutral curing (LMN) silicone, compatible with edge sealants for double glazed units, must be used for double glazed, leaded or encapsulated glass.

 Weatherbars are not fitted as standard but are essential for unsheltered installations to comply with guarantee conditions.
 They can be supplied on request.